-Program Entrance Requirements: Completion of a Medical Office Specialist Training Program Application, Pre-TASP Reading Test with a score of 14 or higher, an unofficial copy of a High School equivalence (Diploma, Transcript, GED), a copy of a valid driver's license or government issued ID, and a signed consent form for a criminal background check.
-To schedule an exam, please call the WCJC Testing Department at 979-532-6386.
+Program Entrance Requirements: Completion of a Medical Office Specialist Training Program Application, Pre-TASP Reading Test with a minimum score of 14 or an equivalent ACT/SAT/TSI reading score, an unofficial copy of a High School diploma or equivalency (GED or HiSET), a copy of a valid driver's license or government issued ID, and a signed consent form for a criminal background check.
+To schedule a Pre-TASP test, please contact the WCJC Testing Department.